 World of Warcraft (WoW)

 The online role-playing game World of Warcraft (WoW) was released in Europe in 2005 and is an MMO with a subscription payment model.
-In WoW, players can complete tasks with their characters to their hero and meet like-minded players.
+In WoW, players can complete tasks with their characters to improve their hero and meet like-minded players.
 There are thirteen different races to choose from when selecting a character – six of which belong to only one faction each – as well as eleven classes.
-In World of Warcraft, players have the opportunity to join the Horde or the Alliance, complete missions and quests with their character in the rich world, and adventure with other in instanced areas for five, ten, and even 25 players.
+In World of Warcraft, players have the opportunity to join the Horde or the Alliance, complete missions and quests with their character in the rich world, and adventure with other heroes in instanced areas for five, ten, and even 25 players.
 In addition, characters can take up professions, collect pets and mounts, compete against opposing players in battlegrounds and arenas, or simply unwind in the main cities and chat with their guildmates.
 Guides, news, videos, screenshots, reports and more about World of Warcraft and The Burning Crusade are collected on our topic pages.

 Heroes&WIKI, WoW, WoWNews, #TheBurningCrusade, WoWTBS, #WorldofWarcraftTBS, #TBS, #TBSNews, #TBSGuide, #TBSSpecials, #TBSGuides,#TheBurningCrusadeGuide, #TheBurningCrusadeGuides